HedgeComp/OttoPilot-PreFlight/README.md

 # OttoPilot-PreFlight

-Companion scripts to prepare and collect VM images for use with the GetRubix HyperPilot VM creation tool.
+Is a collection Companion scripts to prepare and collect VM images for use with the GetRubix HyperPilot VM creation tool.
 These scripts automate mounting template VHDX images, copying preflight resources into the image, and collecting VM hardware hash (CSV) files produced inside the VM for Autopilot upload.